bimzty/bimzty.github.io/README.md

   <em>weighted average proximity function, consider mutation frequency between a pair of residues (N<sub>q</sub> and N<sub>r</sub>) and distance between residues (the exponential term)</em>
 </p>

-### 1.2 Applying K-means or DBSCAN method for identifying hotspots
+### 1.2 Applying K-means or DBSCAN method for identifying hotspots (collaborated with a colleague)
 Check the 'Identifying hotspots using Clustering method' R file for finding hotspots.
 Firstly, this method performs Data Preprocessing to transform the spatial position('X',' Y',' Z') of residuals and VirusPercentage to the same scale<br> Secondly, this method examines the data distribution invariant before and after the process. <br>Thirdly, the method uses K-means to cluster different residues. <br>Fourthly, it performs the Permutation methods to examine the significance of mutation frequency for different clusters. <br>Various hypothesis tests have been conducted in this step.
 We finally utilize T-SNE for dimensionality reduction and visualization.

 <p align="center">
   <img src="https://github.com/bimzty/bimzty.github.io/blob/main/Photos/Hotspots.png " width="400" />